 However, each year we see new or enhanced requirements from the Texas State Legislature as the risk environment evolves and becomes increasingly more threatening.
-As such, our security awareness training program must evolve to reflect the latest requirements and latest threats and it is critical that the security awareness training is completed each year.

-The graph illustrates the enrollment and completion efforts of employee training over the course of the year.
+As such, our security awareness training program must evolve to reflect the latest requirements and latest threats and it is critical that the security awareness training is completed each year. illustrates The graph and completion enrollment efforts of employee training over the course of the year.
 For FY 2022-23 the City completed 92% of 30 training campaigns covering HIPAA, PCI, and Cybersecurity.
 The FY 2023-24 security awareness training campaigns are currently being drafted and scheduled, and ITS will track progress and work with City employees to ensure completion.